Chat

 Terp1

-Terp1answered grow question a year ago
+Terp1answered grow question 2 years ago

 Ich persönlich mache das so: vorher das Pflanzloch leicht befeuchten (mit einer Sprühflasche z.B.) und hinterher, nach dem Eintopfen, nochmal leicht mit PH reguliertem Wasser angießen.
 Danach in den ersten Tagen den Boden um die Pflanze herum nur ganz wenig gießen.
 Je größer die Pflanze wird, desto mehr Wasser können sie zum Gießen nehmen... bis sie im Maximum (bei 19L Topf) mit ca. 6 Litern Wasser pro Vorgang gießen.
 Die Pflanze muss in der Lage sein ihr Wasser in ca. 3-4 Tagen ausgetrunken zu haben. so dass der Topf wieder leicht ist und die oberen cm Substrat abgetrocknet sind.